The perfect soul of art is VELVET

 When I started studying black velvet painting, I came across paintings by Edgar Leeteg.
 He mostly painted portraits of Tahitian people using chiaroscuro with stunning effect.
 In my work, I am trying to change people's perception of black velvet art just as Leeteg's work affected mine.

-My work has been shown in Tucson, Bisbee, Phoenix, Mexico, Colorado, Los Angeles, Oakland, Miami and Joshua Tree.
+My work has been shown in Tucson, Bisbee, Phoenix, Mexico, Colorado, Los Angeles, Oakland, Miami, San Diego and Joshua Tree.

 As a painter, I am attracted to the Renaissance technique of chiaroscuro, strong contrasts in illumination between light and dark areas.
 Black velvet enhances this effect and also provides textural features you can not get on canvas.